Cumnock Places

 Royal Hotel, The Square

-The present Royal Hotel building was erected around 1892 by R J Barrowman, the owner.
+The present Royal Hotel building was erected around 1885 by R J Barrowman, the owner.
 It boasted “spacious dining, drawing, reading, smoking and billiard rooms – with numerous single and double bedrooms”.
+In his tenure to was extended twice.
 In 1956 the hotel was bought by Stevenson`s Dairy Farms and has since had a few owners.
 It has recently undergone extensive additions and renovation work and remains very popular with locals and tourists alike.

 Tup Inn/Jeanny Tear’s – 4 Lugar Street